Smoking Pork Butt – The Right Way!

 This part is important, as you will want to pay close attention to the temperature during the process as maintaining a steady temperature is what will result in the perfect tender pork, which is what smoking the pork butt correctly is all about.

-Finally, when you see the temperature up to about 185 or so, you will want to leave it for a while, until it finally reaches the glorious temperature of 195 degrees.
-When it's at 195 degrees in the middle of the pork butt, that is when you are ready.
+Use a good thermometer and finally, when you see the temperature up to about 185 degrees f or so, you will want to leave it for a while, until it finally reaches the glorious temperature of 195 degrees f.
+When it's at the internal temperature of 195 degrees f in the middle of the pork butt, that is when you are ready.

 #5 Finally, Prepare It for Its Glorious Finish